BenGothard/PDF-Text-Extractor/README.md

 https://<username>.github.io/audiobook_maker/
 ```

 From there you can upload a PDF or paste text and click **Convert** to generate the audio.
-A **Download** button appears next to the convert button once the file is ready so you can save the MP3 locally.
-When supported your browser's native speech synthesis will be used for playback.
-If not available the web app falls back to Google's `translate.googleapis.com` endpoint for text-to-speech so it no longer relies on third-party CORS proxies.
+A **Download** button appears next to the convert button once the file is ready so you can save the result locally.
+The page first attempts to capture audio using your browser's built‑in speech synthesis so the same voice can be downloaded.
+If that isn't possible it falls back to Google's `translate.googleapis.com` service.
+Press **Play** after conversion to listen in your browser.

-The web app also lets you pick from available browser voices and control the speech rate before converting.

 ## Note